suzuki-shunsuke/oss-contribution-guide/README.md

 ## Create an Issue before creating a Pull Request

-You should create an Issue and describe your proposal or a bug and disucss how to implement or how to solve the problem before creating a Pull Request.
+You should create an Issue and describe your proposal or a bug and discuss how to implement or how to solve the problem before creating a Pull Request.
 You can discuss the detail of the implementation in the Pull Request, but you should describe the background of the pull request in the Issue.

 Of course, there are some exceptions such as fixing typo.